 It seemed like a marathon but was more likely about half a mile.

 As we got to the halfway mark, I was in second, and Eric was only a few steps ahead of me.

 Behind me, far behind, was the rest of the class.

-I knew Eric was the fastest runner in the class and here I was keeping up with him.
+I knew Eric was the fastest runner in the class, and I was keeping up with him.

-I was energized by the possibility of being the fastest boy in the school.
+The possibility of being the fastest boy in the school energized me.

 My breathing felt normal.